android-hacker/VirtualXposed/README.md

 ### Install APP and Xposed Module

-Open VirtualXposed, Click on the ➕ button in home page, add your desired APP and Xposed Module to VirtualXposed's virtual environment.
+Open VirtualXposed, Click on the **Drawer Button** at the bottom of home page(Or long click the screen), add your desired APP and Xposed Module to VirtualXposed's virtual environment.

 Note: **All operations（installation of Xposed Module, APP）must be done in VirtualXposed**, otherwise the Xposed Module installed won't take effect.
 For example, if you install the YouTube app on your system (Your phone's original system, not in VirtualXposed), and then install YouTube AdAway (A YouTube Xposed Module) in VirtualXposed; or you install YouTube in VirtualXposed, and install YouTube AdAway on original system; or both of them are installed on original system, **neither of these three cases will work!**